«We did not consume any wine…» : the challenge of harmonious bill additions at the restaurant

 • Plan at the beginning of the meal a discussion on how the bill will be settled.

-• Separate payments based on what each person consumed.
+• Separate payments according to what each person has consumed.

 • Use mobile apps to manage the |bills| fairly.